Satisfactory-Clips-Archive/video-clip-notes/docs/transcriptions/yt-vOdftO3hYsI.md

 >
 > [Music]
 >
-> so we're doing like i think there are more ways we can improve parallelization in the game but we have done a lot in terms of that so a bit stuck on a few things that you can't run in parallel right now
+> so we're doing like I think there are more ways we can improve parallelization in the game but we have done a lot in terms of that so a bit stuck on a few things that you can't run in parallel right now